The Classroom Management Strategy That Works Every Time

 What if my students dislike me?

-These are the questions that run through our mind until we are in our classrooms with our new students.
+These are the questions that run through our minds until we are in our classrooms with our new students.

 As I think of classroom management and the strategies that go into making a positive classroom community, my first thought is relationships.
 Relationships are key to building classroom norms and classroom expectations–maybe your most powerful tool as a teacher.